olami851/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script to list contents of current directory
+ A script that changes the working directory to the user’s home directory.